hasinur202/Bongo-Car-Bazar-Client/README.md

 * Heroku Cloud Server

 ## Some Available Feature
-* Have home page for 'Bongo Travel'
+* Have home page for 'Bongo Car Bazar'
-* Have popular tours
+* Have popular cars
-* All tours and tours details
+* All cars and cars details
 * Contact info
 * About info
-* Tourist can make an appointment easily.
+* Everyone can make order easily.
-* Anyone can easily find any tourism places from Bongo Travel.
+* Anyone can easily find any car from Bongo Car Bazar.
-* User can see his/her booking list.
+* User can see his/her orders list.
-* Can delete booking before admins approval.
+* Can delete order before admins approval.
-* Admin can see all users booking list.
+* Admin can see all users order list.
+* Admin can make another admin.
-* and can ability to approve or reject booking item.
+* and can ability to approve or reject order item.

 ## Some Instructions for new user
 * Have to login first in this site.